danielmolina81/sqlalchemy-challenge/README.md

 ![](Pics/1.png)

-- Date one year from the last date in data set.
+- One year before most recent date in data set.

 ![](Pics/2.png)

-- Pandas DataFrame with 12 months of precipitation data
+- Pandas DataFrame with 12 months of precipitation data.

 ![](Pics/3.png)

-- Line chart with the results
+- Line chart with 12 month of precipitation data

 ![](Pics/4.png)

-- Print the summary statistics for the precipitation data.
+- Summary statistics for the 12 months of precipitation data.

 ![](Pics/5.png)